 One local broker familiar with the property is Ben Fogelson of InEugene Real Estate.
 He says it’s possible that four to six homes per acre could be raised on the lower, more buildable part of the property — theoretically 40 or more townhouses.
 The nearby Braeman Village PUD has 36 units in approximately six acres.
 Fogelson says one estimate of the cost of infrastructure is $45,000 per lot, and the cost to build a higher-end home or townhouse is about $324,000 ($175 per square foot).
 With numbers like those, he says, the 14.7 acres, if fully developed, could be worth many millions.

-• Seattle-based düber Technologies is planning to open a major cannabis distribution center in Eugene.
-“This exciting development has the potential to alter the entire business landscape in the area,” says Lily Seglin, a company spokesperson.
-Seglin and others at düber headquarters declined by press time to answer questions about the location and size of the center, whether it will be built or leased, and how many people will be employed.
+• Seattle-based düber Technologies says it is planning to open a major cannabis distribution center in Eugene.
+“This exciting development has the potential to alter the entire business landscape in the area,” says a press release from the company. düber headquarters declined by press time to answer questions about the location and size of the center, whether it will be built or leased, and how many people will be employed.
 Very little warehouse space is available in Eugene due to marijuana enterprises.

 The expansion into Eugene is part of a $50 million capital investment in düber by California-based Vacone Real Estate, according to the düber website.
 The company provides a number of services designed to streamline the flow of products from growers and processors to retail outlets.